 OberonHAP is used e.g. in Nordic Semiconductor’s HomeKit SDK for their Cortex-M0 and Cortex-M4F BLE chips – see also the Candy House demo video.
 The Nordic HomeKit SDK is among the very few “hostless” HomeKit implementations for SoCs on the market, i.e. no separate (and costly) high-performance microcontroller is needed for HomeKit processing.
 Thanks to its extreme optimizations, OberonHAP is the choice for such scenarios.

 How to obtain OberonHAP

 If you are a developer of HomeKit accessories based on microcontrollers, please ask your semiconductor vendor for a HomeKit SDK based on the “gold standard” of HAP implementations – OberonHAP.
 Then use this SDK for developing the firmware of your accessories.
 If there is no such HomeKit SDK, please contact us – we may already have a suitable HomeKit SDK for your hardware/software platform, or could develop a custom HomeKit SDK for your particular requirements.

-If you are a developer of HomeKit accessories or HomeKit bridges based on Linux, or if you are a systems integrator, please contact us – we can provide a portable and professionally maintained OberonHAP implementation for Linux, with full access to its source code.
+If you are a developer of HomeKit accessories or HomeKit bridges based on Linux, or if you are a systems integrator, please contact us – we can provide a portable, professionally maintained and Apple-certified OberonHAP implementation for Linux, with full access to its source code.